Where Was Jesus Crucified? - Golgotha "the Place of the Skull"

 The four Gospels assert this pivotal landmark in redemptive history.
 Secular authorities of the day confirmed it.
 The Early Church affirmed it.
 Millions and millions believe it.
 But where did the crucifixion happen?
 The answer to that question is closely related to God’s will and God’s ways.
-To put it simply, the location of the crucifixion of the Jesus is both known and unknown.
+To put it simply, the location of the crucifixion of Jesus is both known and unknown.

+Where was Jeus crucified?
 The Gospels affirm that Christ was crucified outside of the gates of the city of Jerusalem.
 Both John and the writer to the Hebrews affirm this fact:

 “Then many of the Jews read this title, for the place where Jesus was crucified was near the city; and it was written in Hebrew, Greek, and Latin” (John 19:20, NKJV).

 “Therefore Jesus also, that He might sanctify the people with His own blood, suffered outside the gate” (Hebrews 13:12, NKJV).

 The Bible also confirms that the crucifixion was carried out by officials of the Rome Empire in confederation with Jewish rabbinical leaders, the Sanhedrin.
 The presence of Roman military personnel point to the military nature of the mission and the significance of the execution to both locals and, due to local pressure, the Roman provincial government (recommended book: Jesus: A New Vision).
 We know that one could see the Roman execution on the cross from a great distance.
 For we read,